ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #at-retrieval title="Retrieving an Access Token"}

-To determine the AS in charge of a resource hosted at the RS, C MAY
+To determine the AS in charge of a resource hosted at the RS, the client C MAY
-send an initial Unauthorized Resource Request message to RS.
-RS then
+send an initial Unauthorized Resource Request message to the RS.
+The RS then
-denies the request and sends the address of its AS back to C.
+denies the request and sends the address of its AS back to the client C.

-Once C knows AS's address, it can send an Access Token request to
+Once the client C knows the authorization server's address, it can send an Access Token request to
 the token endpoint at the AS as specified in {{I-D.ietf-ace-oauth-authz}}.
 If C wants to use the CoAP RawPublicKey mode as
 described in [Section 9 of RFC 7252](https://tools.ietf.org/html/rfc7252#section-9)
 it MUST provide a key or key identifier within a `cnf` object in the
 token request.
-If AS decides that the request is to be authorized it
+If the authorization server AS decides that the request is to be authorized it
-generates an access token response for C containing a `profile` parameter
+generates an access token response for the client C containing a `profile` parameter
-with the value `coap_dtls` to indicate that this profile MUST be used for communication between C and RS.
+with the value `coap_dtls` to indicate that this profile MUST be used for communication between the client C and the resource server.
 Is also adds a `cnf` parameter with additional data for the establishment of a
-secure DTLS channel between C and RS.
-The semantics of the 'cnf' parameter depend on the type of key used between C and RS, see {{rpk-mode}} and {{psk-mode}}.
+secure DTLS channel between the client and the resource server.
+The semantics of the 'cnf' parameter depend on the type of key used between the client and the resource server, see {{rpk-mode}} and {{psk-mode}}.

-The Access Token returned by AS then can be used by C to establish a
+The Access Token returned by the authorization server then can be used by the client to establish a
-new DTLS session with RS.
-When C intends to use asymmetric
+new DTLS session with the resource server.
+When the client intends to use asymmetric
-cryptography in the DTLS handshake with RS, C MUST upload the Access Token to
+cryptography in the DTLS handshake with the resource server, the client MUST upload the Access Token to
-the authz-info resource on RS before starting the DTLS handshake, as
+the authz-info resource on the resource server before starting the DTLS handshake, as
 described in [section 5.8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-08#section-5.8.1).
-If only symmetric cryptography is used between C and RS, the Access Token MAY instead be transferred in the DTLS ClientKeyExchange message
+If only symmetric cryptography is used between the client and the resource server, the Access Token MAY instead be transferred in the DTLS ClientKeyExchange message
 (see {{psk-dtls-channel}}).

 {{protocol-overview}} depicts the common protocol flow for the
-DTLS profile after C has retrieved the Access Token from AS.
+DTLS profile after the client C has retrieved the Access Token from the authorization server AS.

 ~~~~~~~~~~~~~~~~~~~~~~~